 Washington Nationals: Brand overview

-The Washington Nationals are a professional baseball team that is part of the MLB.
-The club represents the NL East Division and was formed in 1969.
-It is based in Washington, D.C.
+The Washington Nationals are a professional baseball team in the MLB.
+Founded in 1969, they represent the NL East Division and are based in Washington, D.C.

-It began its career in Montreal under the name “Montreal Expos,” founded by Charles Bronfman.
-After 22 years, the franchise was purchased by Claude Brochu.
-He owned it for eight years – from 1991 to 1999.
-Then, once again, the owner changed: it was bought by Jeffrey Loria.
-The businessman was the majority owner until he concluded a deal with MLB for the complete transfer of the team’s rights.
+The franchise began its career in Montreal under the name “Montreal Expos,” founded by Charles Bronfman.
+After 22 years, Claude Brochu purchased the franchise and owned it for eight years—from 1991 to 1999.
+Then, once again, the owner changed: Jeffrey Loria bought it.
+The businessman was the majority owner until he concluded a deal with MLB to completely transfer the team’s rights.
 This event relates to 2002.

 This was the first step towards relocation, as the club needed a more confident and solvent manager to avoid disbandment.
 In September 2004, Major League Baseball announced the team’s relocation to the District of Columbia, but former owners tried to contest this decision.
-However, MLB put an end to all lawsuits: on December 3, 2005, other teams approved the relocation of the “Montreal Expos” to Washington.
+However, MLB ended all lawsuits: on December 3, 2005, other teams approved the relocation of the “Montreal Expos” to Washington.

 When Theodore N. Lerner became the owner of the club (in 2005), he first hired Stan Kasten, appointing him as president.
 He planned to radically revise the roster to bring in new players to the new stadium.
 Along with the change of location, the franchise’s name also changed: it has been known as the Washington Nationals since then.

-The club had two logos, which were repeated in different modifications: one appeared in the founding year, the other after the relocation.
+The club had two logos repeated in different modifications: one appeared in the founding year, the other after the relocation.
 The debut version contained the capital letter “M” and the combination “e” plus “b.”
-The logo was well recognized, so it remained in use for over 30 years.
+The logo was well recognized, so it remained used for over 30 years.
 After receiving a new name, the team replaced the previous graphic sign with the letter “W.”

 Meaning and History